r3ichal/r3ichal/README.md

 <h1>Hi there 👋 </h1>

-- 🔭 I’m currently working on discord-bot
+- 🔭 I’m currently working on discord-bot and szh2.0
 - 🌱 I’m currently learning React
-- 📫 How to reach me: https://discord.gg/A4x6ZqUtZf or H4cK3Rm4N#5813
+- 📫 How to reach me: <a href="https://discord.gg/A4x6ZqUtZf" target="_blank">Discord Server</a> or H4cK3Rm4N#5813 in discord
 <!-- - 😄 Pronouns: He/Him -->
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->